-Overnight on some island, and enjoy beach restaurants with a table in the sand overlooking the horizon where the sun gradually melts into the ocean.
+Overnight on some island, enjoy beach restaurants with a table in the sand overlooking the horizon where the sun gradually melts into the ocean.
 On our last overnight with the family, we chose Koh Muuk for the pretty, family-friendly bay.
 We had a few days at Charlie Beach Resort Bungalows.
 The bungalow that we stayed in had beachfront access but was simple.
-We did choose the aircon option though.
+We did choose the aircon option, though.

 Most historical dwellings in Trang can be found between Kantang Rd, Sathanee Rd and Ratchadamnoen Rd.
 A simple, old-fashioned lifestyle exemplifies this low-profile town.

-The town has two night markets.
+The town has two-night markets.
 I like the one near the railway station the best(not open every day).
 Here you find an excellent blend of homemade sushi, kebabs, southern curries and a range of snacks and pastries for the sweet-toothed.

 However, Trang is first and foremost famous for breakfast.
-Get up early to find the local atmosphere and eat Dim Sum, dough sticks (Patong go with sweet condensed milk)and a must, the roasted sweet pork restaurants.
+Get up early to find the local atmosphere and eat Dim Sum, dough sticks (Patong go with sweet condensed milk)and a must, the roasted charming pork restaurants.
 Check out the frequency of all the Dim Sum eateries in Trang.
 Ruan Thai Dim Sum is often praised as one of the best.
 But there are so many choices.

 Try the pork!
 The whole pig is roasted for two hours.
 But firstly, the pig has been rubbed with a sweet, fragrant five-spice-based marinade for 8 hours.
 It is mouthwatering and melting in your mouth.
 The secret is the crispy skin but yet candy-like lean meat.
 Thais refer to the dish as ” muu yang Trang”.
-They eat every part of the pig but the most popular is the fatty belly.
+They eat every part of the pig, but the most popular is the fatty belly.
 Whatever your choice is for breakfast, it will come with local tea or the “Cafe Boran” ancient style and strong coffee.
 Trang Moo Yang is a classic breakfast place for having pork.

-This is a typical local Thai-Chinese breakfast.
+The food is a typical local Thai-Chinese breakfast.

-In town, they also bake a delicious sponge cake, convenient enough called a Trang cake.
+In town, they also bake a delicious sponge cake, convenient enough, called a Trang cake.
 It comes in numerous flavours like vanilla, pandan, orange, coconut or coffee.
 Try the famous Cake Kook Ming shop to buy yourself some Trang cakes.